LIJUCHACKO/llama-server_mcp_proxy/README.md

 - Jan-v1-4B
 - Qwen3-8B
 - deepseek-r1-distill-qwen-32b
+- granite

-llama-server doesnot support more than one `<think> </think> ` .
+llama-server of older versions doesnot support more than one `<think> </think> `.
+Message from second <think>  </think> will not be displayed.
 Some changes have to be done in llama.cpp source code for llama-server.

 ## Additional changes done in llama.cpp -server